kobotoolbox/docs/source/encrypting_forms.md

 1. Open a Windows 'cmd' window.

-2. Type the following command: cd C:\OpenSSL-Win32\bin to change to the /bin directory in the OpenSSL directory.
+2. Type the following command: `cd C:\OpenSSL-Win32\bi`n to change to the /bin directory in the OpenSSL directory.

     ![image](/images/encrypting_forms/openssl_1.png)

 3. Create a 2048-bit private key and write it to the **MyPrivateKey.pem** file by typing the following command, then press **Enter**: `openssl genpkey -out MyPrivateKey.pem -outform PEM -algorithm RSA -pkeyopt rsa_keygen_bits:2048`

     ![image](/images/encrypting_forms/openssl_2.png)

 4. Then, extract the public key for the above private key.
 Type the following command then press **Enter**: `openssl rsa -in MyPrivateKey.pem -inform PEM -out MyPublicKey.pem -outform PEM -pubout`

     ![image](/images/encrypting_forms/openssl_3.png)

 5. You have now generated two files that is: